cfreude/docker-ppg/README.md

 ## Practical Path Guiding - Docker

-This repo enables to run PPG in a docker container and is supposed to be added as a submodule to an existing repo.
+This repo enables to run PPG in a docker container and is supposed to be added as a submodule to an existing repo
+via: ```git submodule add https://github.com/cfreude/docker-ppg docker```

 At the start of the container all files in the ```mitsuba``` folder are copied to and override the corresponding files in the parent repo's ```mitsuba``` folder.

 ```